• Sakhya (Combating Violence against Women) 1997-2003:

 • Katkari Development (since 2000):

-Nari Samata Manch first came in close contact with their hardships, around year 2000 while working in Ambegoan block on a rural health project.
+Manch first came in close contact with hardships faced by Katkari community around year 2000 while working in Ambegoan block on a rural health project.
 Katkari is one of the primitive tribes in Maharashtra and they are recognized as a ‘Particularly Vulnerable Tribal Group’ (PVTG).
-This erstwhile forest dwelling community was engaged in making Kaththa (or Kaat in Marathi).
+This erstwhile forest dwelling community was engaged in making Kaththa (or Kaat in Marathi, katechu in English).
 The term ‘Katkari’ itself is reminiscent of their occupational identity of bygone age.
-British policies restricted their access to raw material from forest, which led to loss of their traditional livelihood.
+British policies restricted their access to raw material from the forest, which led to the loss of their traditional livelihood.

 Katkaris were compelled to shift their base in search of work.
-But with lack of education and no skills to survive in mainstream society, they mostly earned their livelihood from seasonal wage work such as agriculture labor or labor on brick kilns.
+But with lack of education and no skills to survive in the mainstream society, they mostly earned their livelihood from seasonal wage work such as agriculture labour or labour on brick kilns.
 Pressure of constant search of work led them to migrate temporarily.
 Hence, despite coming closer to village communities, Katkaris are mostly living on the edge.
-They lack awareness on having necessary documents/id proofs.
+They lack awareness on having necessary documents, identity proofs.
 The legal battle for two years gave a way to get caste certificates for them in Pune district.
-If katkari children complete education, they can have better life.
-With this objective, Manch initiated Khelghar for katkari children.
+If Katkari children complete education, they can have better life.
+With this objective, Manch initiated Khelghar for Katkari children.

 • Katkari Khelghar: